 Today’s IT landscape contains a growing movement toward micro data centers.
 These micro data centers are compact, powerful, and designed to meet the needs of edge computing for quick and instant access to data at remote or distributed locations.
-In this blog, we outline the definition of edge computing and discuss why datacenters are becoming more decentralized.

 These sites can be across town or around the world.
 Using only a small or tiny hardware footprint, infrastructure at the edge collects, processes, and reduces vast quantities of data that can then be further uploaded to either a centralized data center or the cloud.

 While edge computing is certainly a more recently created term, it encompasses on-premises computing solutions that many distributed enterprises have attempted or sought for decades.
 With the proliferation of IoT devices and AI, and as more devices connect to the internet and to each other, edge computing solutions are moving to the top of the boardroom agenda for IT.

 Artificial intelligence (AI), machine learning (ML), and Internet of things (IoT) technologies are not only driving the need for more advanced edge computing solutions, but they are also changing the landscape of data centers.
 As AI, ML, and IoT technologies drive more data to and from remote sites to the data center, the data center must adapt to centrally manage the remote computing and the increasing amount of data needing to be collected and analyzed and redistributed.

 Edge computing software can offer optimized real-time capabilities, even in remote and restrictive locations.
 Compared to latency-prone remote network connections to cloud systems, on-premises computing systems can more rapidly respond to monitored data changes in automated systems such as in manufacturing plants to keep production moving.